dekelpilli/campaign4/README.md

 - Unique effect: 15
 - Amulets: 10 * CR capacity
 - Special bases: 25
-- Magical item effects: total mod points in the effect, max 40
-- Relic effects: 60 + cost of levelling
+- Relic effects: 1 relic dust, + dust cost of levelling, to a maximum of 5 (total max of 6 relic dust)

 ### Sales and services
 - Orbs of Disavowment: 10